WORSHIP >> Adoration & Praise

 2

-With harp, and voice of psalms
+With harp, with harp and voice of psalms

 Unto Jehovah sing;